gucci-ninja/Soft-Eng-Lecture-Notes/3B/3S03/README.md

     - what: possible failure
     - introduce the failure and see if the system can recover

-### Equivalent Partitioning Classes
+#### Equivalent Partitioning Classes
 - dividing system into out of bounds on the right and left and within bounds
 - use max int and min int for partition ends
 - partitions should not intersect

 ### Unit Testing
+- piece of code that exercises a specific area of functinality
+- helps you communicate the code's intended use (ie learn how to use the code)
 - this is the basic testing
 - any function of the system, class, module, component is considered for unit testing
 - a good test:
-    - has good probability fo catching an error
+    - has good probability of catching an error
     - not redundant
     - best of its type
     - not too simple, not too complex